Princely Gift: Assessment

 The independent Timeform awarded Princely Gift a peak rating of 137 in 1955, making him their highest-rated older horse of the season and the equal third highest British-trained horses of the 1950s.
-Despite his lofty rating, he was not the top sprinter of the year, that honour going to the three-year-old Pappa Fourway.
-(139).
+Despite his lofty rating, he was not the top sprinter of the year, that honour going to the three-year-old Pappa Fourway (139).

-In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Princely Gift the second best British or Irish-trained horse of his generation, behind The Derby winner Never Say Die.
+In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris rated Princely Gift the second best British or Irish-trained horse of his generation, behind Derby winner Never Say Die.
 He was also rated the eleventh-best British or Irish-trained sprinter of the 20th century.

 Stud record

 Princely Gift proved to be a highly successful breeding stallion.
 His best winners included Floribunda, So Blessed (July Cup, Nunthorpe Stakes), Faberge (second in the 2,000 Guineas, sire of Rheingold and Giacometti), Tesco Boy (six times Leading sire in Japan), Tribal Chief (New Stakes, sire of Mrs McArdy) and Sun Prince (St. James's Palace Stakes, Queen Anne Stakes).
 Princely Gift died in 1973.